fanout/laravel-grip/README.md

 To prepend a fixed string to all channels used for publishing and subscribing, set grip_prefix in your configuration:

 ```
-'grip_prefix' => ''
+'grip_prefix' => '<prefix>'
 ```

 You can also set any other EPCP servers that aren't necessarily proxies with publish_servers:

 ```
-'config.publish_servers' => [
+'publish_servers' => [
     [
         'uri' => 'https://api.fanout.io/realm/your-realm',
         'iss' => 'your-iss',
         'key' => 'your-key'
     ]
-],
+]
 ```

 This library also comes with a middleware class that you should use.
 The middleware will parse the Grip-Sig header in any requests in order to detect if they came from a GRIP proxy, and it will apply any hold instructions when responding.
-Additionally, the middleware handles WebSocket-Over-HTTP processing so that WebSockets managed by the GRIP proxy can be controlled via HTTP responses from the Rails application.
+Additionally, the middleware handles WebSocket-Over-HTTP processing so that WebSockets managed by the GRIP proxy can be controlled via HTTP responses from the Laravel application.

 The middleware should be placed as early as possible in the proessing order, so that it can collect all response headers and provide them in a hold instruction if necessary.